 Activity Sign-up: The expectation is that Scouts and participating adults sign up 2 weeks prior to any planned event.
-One can sign up at a meeting by utilizing the sign-up sheets in the "Green Book".
+One can sign up at a meeting by utilizing the sign-up sheets in the "Green Book" or by utilizing Troopmasterweb for Troop 4024B and Scoutbook for Troop 4024G.